zhang-mickey/computational-geometry/README.md

 # Point Location

-**Show that, given a planar subdivision S with n vertices and edges and a query point q, the face of S containing q can be computed in time O(n).
+**6.4 Show that, given a planar subdivision S with n vertices and edges and a query point q, the face of S containing q can be computed in time O(n).
 Assume that S is given in a doubly-connected edge list.**

 <img width="854" alt="image" src="https://github.com/user-attachments/assets/16f2a0f4-b378-44cb-ab12-318437f61b8e" />